ServiceWeaver/weaver/website/docs.md

 ## Conclusion

 Service Weaver is a programming framework that makes it easy to write distributed services.
 By decomposing a system into a set of components, Service Weaver allows you to run and test your code locally and then deploy the exact same code across multiple processes or multiple machines.

-In this section, we showed you how to run Service Weaver applications in a single application using `go run` and across multiple processes using `weaver multi`.
+We showed you how to run Service Weaver applications in a single process using `go run` and across multiple processes using `weaver multi`.
 In the [GKE](#gke) section, we show you how to deploy Service Weaver applications across multiple machines in the cloud as easily as running a single command:

 ```console
 weaver gke deploy weaver.toml